-The ketogenic (or keto) diet continues to be one of the most popular dieting trends in the United States.
-This is mostly because clinical evidence shows it may help you lose weight and improve your health.
+The ketogenic, or keto, diet continues to be one of the most popular dieting trends in the United States.
+This is mostly because some clinical evidence shows that it may help you lose weight and improve your health.

 When you’re in ketosis, your body burns fat instead of glucose (usually from carbs) for energy.

-So, why does this happen?
-Read on to find out what causes constipation with the keto diet, and what you can do to prevent it.
+Why does this happen?
+Read on to find out what causes constipation with the keto diet and what you can do to prevent it.